microsoft/nni/docs/en_US/CommunitySharings/AutoCompletion.md

-# Auto Completion
+# Auto Completion for nnictl Commands

-NNI's command line tool __nnictl__ support auto-completion, i.e., you can complete an nnictl command by pressing the `tab` key.
+NNI's command line tool __nnictl__ support auto-completion, i.e., you can complete a nnictl command by pressing the `tab` key.

 For example, if the current command is
 ```